discrete-notes/discrete-notes.github.io/_posts/2022-03-22-spring-cleaning-notes.md

 ## Scaffolding

 Scaffolding is a graph problem (or set of problems) stemming from bioinformatics.
-It has been in my things-to-blog-about-list since it was mentioned in the talk
+It has been in my things-to-blog-about list since it was mentioned in the talk
 [Graphs in phylogenomics, a few applications](https://www-sop.inria.fr/coati/events/JGA2020/presentation/mardi-aprem/44-Scornavacca.Celine.pdf) by
 [Celine Scornavacca](https://sites.google.com/view/celinescornavacca)

 The context of the problem is the reconstruction of a biology sequence, such as DNA.
-In the first stage in DNA reconstruction, we might be given some very small pieces of DNA, and it might be not too hard to assemble them into larger chunks.
-Then we have to do scaffolding: we have a large set of medium-length strings, and it is not clear how to assemble them into a larger one.
+In the first stage of DNA reconstruction, we might be given some very small pieces of DNA, and it might might not be too hard to assemble them into larger chunks.
+But then we have to do scaffolding: given a large set of medium-length strings, we have to put them together, and it is not clear from the strings themselves how to do that.

 We have to use external knowledge.
 For example, for two strings $A$ and $B$ of our input, we know that $A$ contains a substring $A'$, that is